matheusgalvao1/project2-ca/README.md

 # project2-ca

-Project for the course of Advanced Computing from Instituto Politecnico de Braganca, this project applies parallel computing using MPI to a serial code for the generation of Mandelbrot set.
+Project for the course of Advanced Computing from Instituto Politecnico de Braganca, this project applies parallel computing using MPI to a serial code for the generation of the Mandelbrot set.

 1- Create the executable files
 - Enter the ac-mandelbrot-resources folder